 If an installation or asset needs to be surveyed, or remedial work is carried out in the future, QR codes can be used to trace and document this activity.

-Generate QR Codes
+Generate QR codes

 How to generate QR codes:

-Click the QR Codes tab.
+Select the QR codes tab.

-Click the Generate button.
+Click Generate Batch.

-Click the Download CSV button to download your batch.
+Click Download CSV to save your batch.

 ⚠️ Using QR Codes Correctly